viblo/pymunk/docs/src/showcase.rst

 .. (list made using "Chicago" style citation)

 #.
+Balaban, Halely, and Tomer D. Ullman.
+   "The capacity limits of moving objects in the imagination."
+   Nature Communications 16, no. 1 (2025): 5899.

+#.
 Schiøtt, Jonas Myhre, Viktor Sebastian Petersen, and Dimitrios P. Papadopoulos.
    "pix2pockets: Shot Suggestions in 8-Ball Pool from a Single Image in the Wild." arXiv preprint arXiv:2504.12045 (2025).